salesking/sepa_king/README.md

   mandate_date_of_signature: Date.new(2011,1,25),

   # Local instrument, in German "Lastschriftart"
-  # One of this strings:
+  # One of these strings:
   #   'CORE' ("Basis-Lastschrift")
   #   'B2B' ("Firmen-Lastschrift")
   local_instrument: 'CORE',

   # Sequence type
-  # One of this strings:
+  # One of these strings:
   #   'FRST' ("Erst-Lastschrift")
   #   'RCUR' ("Folge-Lastschrift")
   #   'OOFF' ("Einmalige Lastschrift")